microsoft/azurelinux/toolkit/tools/imagecustomizer/README.md

 Disadvantages:

 - Not all Linux tools play nicely when run under chroot.
-(Though most of the most common tools do play nicely since they are used to build Linux images under chroot.)
-  So, some customizations aren't possible to do using MIC.
+  So, some customizations aren't possible using the Image Customizer.
   (For example, initializing a Kubernetes cluster node.)

 ## Getting started